synopsys-sig/srm-k8s/docs/deploy/registry.md

 >Note: Your private Docker registry might require creating a repository before adding a Docker image with `docker push`.

-### SRM Scan Farm Common Docker images
+### SRM Scan Farm Docker images

 If you are not using the SRM Scan Farm feature, skip this section.

 The SRM Scan Farm feature requires these Docker images:

+- sig-repo.synopsys.com/synopsys/cnc-cache-service:2024.3.0
-- sig-repo.synopsys.com/synopsys/cnc-cache-service:2023.9.2
+- sig-repo.synopsys.com/synopsys/cnc-common-infra:2024.3.0
-- sig-repo.synopsys.com/synopsys/cnc-common-infra:2023.9.2
+- sig-repo.synopsys.com/synopsys/cnc-scan-service:2024.3.0
-- sig-repo.synopsys.com/synopsys/cnc-scan-service:2023.9.2
+- sig-repo.synopsys.com/synopsys/cnc-scan-service-migration:2024.3.0
-- sig-repo.synopsys.com/synopsys/cnc-scan-service-migration:2023.9.2
+- sig-repo.synopsys.com/synopsys/cnc-storage-service:2024.3.0
-- sig-repo.synopsys.com/synopsys/cnc-storage-service:2023.9.2
+- sig-repo.synopsys.com/synopsys/cnc-storage-service-migration:2024.3.0
-- sig-repo.synopsys.com/synopsys/cnc-storage-service-migration:2023.9.2
+- sig-repo.synopsys.com/synopsys/cnc-job-runner:2024.3.0

 You can use this PowerShell script below to pull, tag, and push the above Synopsys Docker image to your private registry; you must set the $myPrivateRegistryPrefix variable by replacing `id.dkr.ecr.us-east-2.amazonaws.com` with your Docker registry name and any prefix (e.g., my-srm) you require ($myPrivateRegistryPrefix must end with a forward slash):